GRAND TRAVERSE BAY WATERSHED

 It takes community commitment.

-The Watershed is a trusted local resource for citizens, municipalities, and community entities to gain knowledge, access support, and make educated, water-friendly decisions.
+The Watershed Center is a trusted local resource for citizens, municipalities, and community entities to gain knowledge, access support, and make educated, water-friendly decisions.

 We take pride in engaging volunteers in ongoing monitoring and advocacy, helping to strengthen our community’s bond with the bay.
 Moreover, our small team of experts can reach further and do more because of our dedicated volunteers.
 By fostering a community-wide commitment to clean water, we will all enjoy our waters for generations to come.